Understanding Home Loan Sanction Letters Key Terms Every Borrower Should Check 2026 Guide

 5. Processing Fees and Charges

-The sanction letter may include details regarding processing fees and other applicable charges.
+The sanction letter may include details regarding:

 - Processing fees